 The University fully adopts the FRS 17 "Retirement benefits" treatment of pension costs and assets/liabilities.
 The University participates in three major pension arrangements which all carry different accounting treatment under the accounting standard.
-Details are set out in the notes to the account.
+Details are set out in the notes to the accounts.

 The actuarial valuation of the USPAS scheme at 31 March 2009 was completed in Spring 2010.
 The University agreed a Recovery Plan with the Trustees (which was accepted in September 2010 by The Pension Regulator) which includes repaying the £47 million deficit over a period of 20 years from June 2010 to May 2030, through increased employer cash contributions, circa £2m per annum with lower repayments (c £1m per annum) in the first three years.
-The scheme will be revalued at 31 March 2012, but employer and employee contribution rates (under the cost-sharing arrangement for cost increase) will not be reviewed until 2013/14.
+The scheme is currently being revalued as at 31 March 2012, but employer and employee contribution rates (under the cost-sharing arrangement for cost increase) will not be reviewed until Spring 2013.